 You may receive an accounting of certain disclosures made by us of your personal health information after April 14, 2003.
 Some fees may apply.

-You will be notified following any breach of unsecured PHI via certified letter with address on file.
+You will be notified following any breach of unsecured PHI via certified letter with an address on file.

 You may request restrictions on certain uses and disclosures of your personal health information for treatment, payment, or health care operations.
-We are not required to agree to your restriction request but will attempt to accommodate reasonable requests and we retain the right to terminate an agreed to restriction if we believe such termination is appropriate.
+We are not required to agree to your restriction request but will attempt to accommodate reasonable requests and we retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
 In the event of a termination by us, we will notify you of such termination.
 You also have the right to terminate an agreed-to restriction by emailing such written termination notice to email your statement to email@example.com.
 You may further restrict disclosure of your PHI to your health plan on a per visit basis by paying cash in full for services and by notifying the Student Health Services in writing of the requested restriction.

 Note: All requests must be made in writing and signed by you or a representative.
 You may request an Access Request Form from the Records and Registration Department Supervisor at the address listed on the back of this notice.